rntz/datafun/README.md

   lattice-join together all values of `e₂` computed this way, and that is our result.
 This generalizes the "bind" operation of the finite-set monad.

+- `fix x.e` finds the least-fixed-point of the monotone expression `e`.
+We can only find fixed-points at certain types; which types exactly is an open question.
+We know how to do it at least for `ℕ` and for `FS A` where A is an equality type.
+Finding least-fixed-points of finite-set-typed expressions is precisely Datalog-style recursion.

 ## Typing judgment: `Δ;Γ ⊢ e : A`

 Our typing judgment is `Δ;Γ ⊢ e : A`